 - 1/2 cup chocolate chips

-- Preheat oven to 350F.
-In a medium mixing bowl, combine mashed banana, peanut butter, coconut oil, maple syrup, milk and vanilla extract until smooth.
+- Mix up dough: Preheat oven to 350F.
+In a medium mixing bowl, combine applesauce, peanut butter, coconut oil, maple syrup, 3 tablespoons milk, and vanilla extract until smooth.
 Next, add the pancake mix and cinnamon, and mix until a dough forms that has a thick consistency similar to cookie dough.
+If the batter seems dry, add another tablespoon of milk.
 Add chocolate chips and mix.